Sup2point0/Assort/affine/affinitys/koniokinetis.md

 ## Affinitics

 When wielded proficiently, koniokinetis can be exceptionally powerful.
 Its high specialyzation grants koniokinetics greatly enhanced strength and finesse, far exceeding that of a regular telekinetic.
 As a protical affinity, it is very versatile and flexible, effective at both attack and defence, along with combat and utility, which is often overlooked.
-With the ability to manipulate dust however they desire, a koniokinetic’s potential is restricted only by their creativity and imagination.
+With the ability to manipulyze dust however they desire, a koniokinetic’s potential is restricted only by their creativity and imagination.
 This adaptability and unpredictability is part of what makes them so powerful, especially to those who have never encountered koniokinetis before – which is often the case, due to its rarity.

 <table>
   <tr>